Logistics Speaker Series for Fall 2015

 Location: BLB 170

-John Magee is the President of Crane Worldwide Logistics, a global freight forwarding business headquartered in Houston, Texas.
-Mr. Magee has 18 years of transportation industry experience.
+John Magee is the President and CEO of Crane Worldwide Logistics, a global freight forwarding business headquartered in Houston, Texas.
+John has more than 21 years of transportation industry experience.
 He began his business career in 1994 with Eagle Global Logistics (EGL) and was part of their growth into one of the largest global freight forwarding companies in the United States.
-After learning the business, John served as a national account manager for both Qualcomm and Dell Computer.
-In 1998 he assumed the role as Managing Director for the EGL terminal in Austin.
-After two years in that position, Mr. Magee was promoted to several senior international positions in the company, including Vice President of the South Pacific Region, based in Sydney, Australia (2000) and Vice President of the UK, Ireland and Benelux, based in London (2002).
-In 2005 he returned to the EGL headquarters in Houston, Texas, as Senior Vice President of both the South-Central U.S. and Latin America regions.
-He retired from the company upon its 2007 acquisition by CEVA Logistic s and later took on the position of President of Crane Worldwide Logistics.
+After learning the business, John served in roles such as National Account Manager, Managing Director, Vice President of the South Pacific, Vice President of the U.K., Ireland and Benelux, and Senior Vice President of the South-Central U.S./Latin America region.
+He retired from the company upon its 2007 acquisition by CEVA Logistics and later took on the position of President and CEO of Crane Worldwide Logistics.

-With his substantial international experience, Mr. Magee has been well positioned to guide Crane Worldwide Logistics in its planned global expansion.
-His hands-on experience with supply chain operations in the Asia-Pacific, Europe and the Americas, combined with in-depth knowledge of the logistics industry best practices, gives him exceptional insight into strategies for competitive success in worldwide freight forwarding operations.
-Crane Worldwide has grown from 12 offices and $40M in business in 2008, to 72 offices in 22 countries and will exceed $430M in 2011.
+With his substantial international experience, John has been well positioned to guide Crane Worldwide Logistics in its planned global expansion.
+His hands-on experience with supply chain operations in Asia-Pacific, Europe and the Americas combined with his in-depth knowledge of the logistics industries’ best practices give him exceptional insight into strategies for competitive success in worldwide freight forwarding operations.
+Crane Worldwide has grown from 12 offices and $40M in business in 2008, to 110 offices in 24 countries and nearly $700M in business in 2014.

 Friday, October 16